milesdwilliams15/seerrr/README.md

 Since the output is a `tibble`, one can seamlessly plot these results or perform other operations on the output.

-By default `evaluate()` sets the level of the test for rejecting the null to `level = 0.05`.
-If you'd like to set a more restrictive, or more modest level, simply specify `level = 0.01` or `level = 0.1` respectively.
+By default, `evaluate()` sets the level of the test for rejecting the null to `level = 0.05`.
+If you'd like to set a more restrictive, or more modest level, you could specify `level = 0.01` or `level = 0.1` respectively.
+The `level` option will accept any real valued number between 0 and 1.

 ### Getting the MDE

-The above approach is useful getting power curves but not so efficient for finding the minimum detectable effect (MDE).
+The above approach is useful for computing power curves but not so efficient for finding the minimum detectable effect (MDE).
 Thankfully, by specifying `what = "mde"` `evaluate()` will find and return the MDE at the user specified level of power for you:

     evaluate(
       est,